ClinicalGenomicsGBG/insilico_wgs/README.md

 ## Create a bedfile

 Resources provided for this task can be found in the `create_bedfile` folder.
 It contains some scripts and a list of reference sequences (`refseq_20190301_ncbiRefSeq`).
-Additionally, you will need  and a list of either genes or transcripts provided from the hospital geneticists requesting new insilico panels.
+Additionally, you will need a list of either genes or transcripts provided from the hospital geneticists requesting new insilico panels.
 Create your list and save it as e.g. `insilico_panels/KG/[new cool panel]/[new cool panelname].txt`.
 This list should then be used as input for `create_bedfile/create_bed.py`.
 Typically KK uses gene lists and KG uses transcript lists.

 Here is how to use `create_bed.py` in the two cases: